mollydesjardin/taiyo-corpus-tools/readme.md

 ## Reuse
 Copyright Molly Des Jardin

+I wrote these scripts for my own, one-time personal use, and no longer maintain them.
+Ideally, I would prefer command line arguments and/or a config file instead of so much hard-coding throughout.
+There are doubtless other changes that might improve the code or design.
+I chose a very permissive license for a reason: please freely adopt and enhance this basic code in your own projects.

+MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: